RauschSchottManuel/FuelPriceWizzard/FuelPriceWizard.DataCollector/README.md

 ### 3. Create the entry-point class extending the [BaseFuelPriceSourceService](../FuelPriceWizard.BusinessLogic/BaseFuelPriceSourceService.cs) class and implementing the [IFuelPriceSourceService](../FuelPriceWizard.BusinessLogic/IFuelPriceSourceService.cs) interface included in the ``FuelPriceWizard.BusinessLogic`` project

-## Adding a new service
+### 4. Adding the new service
-To add a new service create a new project and add a new entry in the appsettings.json file under the **ImplementationAssemblies** section:
+To add the new service add a new entry in the appsettings.json file under the **ImplementationAssemblies** section:

 ```json
 "ImplementationAssemblies": [